 Local residents rather than ramblers make good use of Cown Edge Way from Hazel Grove across fields and along the back gardens of Peregrine Road to reach Offerton Road A627.
 From the path there is a long view back across rolling countryside to Offerton, six fields away.
-The bypass will scar all this as it drops from embankment into cutting, carving its way to a hefty traffic-lights junction with the A627.
+The Bypass would devastate all this as it drops from embankment into cutting, carving its way to a hefty two-level traffic-lights junction with Offerton Road.

 - Official environmental summary 2003: http://www.semmms.info/140683/semmsreliefroadenvironmentalassessmentexesummary